nickrusso42518/mkfd/README.md

     of __0664__ can be used to enable write permissions to the owner and group members.
 This might be useful when configurations are being created based on limited information (read: need to deliver fast) and this tool is being used as a 90% solution.
+Note that post-processing changes to output files will invalidate the machine-generated SHA-256 hashes.

   * `make_zip`: A true/false question which controls whether to archive all of the resulting text files into a single Windows ZIP bundle.
 When set to yes,